VRedBull/Data-Structures-and-Algorithms-Fundamentals/Notes/Part 1.1 Pointers(part 2).md

-## Character arrays and pointers
+## Character arrays, Strings and pointers

+Characters cannot be directly read by a machine, a machine can only read binary numbers(Binary nos. which are converted from decimal number).

+So every character has been assigned a value (called ASCII code for english lang. , and unicodes for other lang.)

+Some of the **ASCII codes** are....

+A - 65, B - 66........Z - 90.

+a - 97, b - 99,........z - 122.

+0 - 48, 1 - 49, ........9 - 57.

+Enter - 10, space - 13, esc - 17

+Many more are there for (,),+,=,* etc...

+Total are 128 = 2^7 (for 7 bits)

+Range 0 - 127.

+Each char takes 1 byte in memory.

-- Character arrays in C/C++ require a null char ( **'\0'** )at the end of the array.
+- Character arrays in C/C++ require a null char ( **'\0'** )at the end of the array, so that they can become Strings.
+- **Note** - Char arrays with string delimiter/ null char at the end are Strings, and char arrays without a null char are just normal char arrays.
-- So when we want to make a char array of 5 elements, we actually create a array of 6 index and store the null char ( '\0' ) at the end of the array.
+- So when we want to make a String of 5 elements, we actually create a char array of 6 index and store the null char ( '\0' ) at the end of the array.
 - The null char let's the compiler know where the array has to end.
 - And as we already know when we pass a array to a function we actually pass the address of the 0th index of the array, so same is true for char array.